viklund/courses/ngsintro/1609/labs/filetypes.md

 $ cp -r /sw/courses/ngsintro/filetypes ~/glob/ngs-intro/
 ```

-Have a look in **~/glob/ngs-intro/uppmax_tutorial:**
+Have a look in **~/glob/ngs-intro/filetypes:**

 ```bash
 $ cd ~/glob/ngs-intro/filetypes
 $ tree
 ```

-This will print a file tree, which gives you a nice overview of the folders where you are standing.
+This will print a file tree, which gives you a nice overview of the folders where you are standing in.
 As you can see, you have a couple of files and a couple of empty folders.
 In the **0_ref** folder you have a reference genome in fasta format and annotations for the genome in GTF format.
 In **0_seq** you have a fastq file containing the reads we will align.